iai-group/DialogueKit/docs/source/nlg.rst

 Custom NLG
 """"""""""

-If you want to implement your own NLG component feel free to inherit from :py:class:`dialoguekit.nlg.nlg_abstract.AbstractNLG`.
+Any custom NLG component might be implemented by inheriting from :py:class:`dialoguekit.nlg.nlg_abstract.AbstractNLG`.